DealFortress/DealFortress/README.md

 ## Context

-Sweden is missing a modern marketplace for used computer parts which DealFortress looks to fix
+Sweden is missing a modern marketplace for used computer parts which DealFortress looks to fix.

+### MVP plan:

+  - Website has authentication
+  - User can post a notice
+  - User can reply to author of post
+  - Website has a notice page
+  - Website has a notices index

 ## Tech stack